 Suggestions

-Add the actual plugin invocation syntax with specific parameters (e.g., how to call security-misconfiguration-finder with a file path, what flags/options are available).
+Add the actual plugin invocation syntax with specific arguments (e.g., how to call security-misconfiguration-finder, what parameters it accepts, what format it returns results in).

-Replace the abstract examples with concrete input/output pairs showing a real misconfiguration in a Terraform or YAML file and the expected plugin output.
+Replace the abstract examples with concrete ones showing actual input configuration snippets and the expected plugin output/findings format.

 | Dimension | Reasoning | Score |